wutieguo/TestReactNative/README.md

     |-- screens - The Top level redux-connected components
 ```

-## Contributing

-Please make all contributions based off the `develop` branch.
-The `develop` branch is where new features or implementations will be built from.
-After making an appropriate branch and completing your work.
-Please make a pull request to merge to develop from your branch, adding *Miguel* `mcabs3` as the reviewer.

 ## Beta Release
 We use fastlane for automated releases to hockeyapp where our Android and iOS beta apps are released.